 Here at Hull York Medical School, we offer a new opportunity for our students to be immersed in the whole patient journey on their clinical placements, following the same patients over time in varied clinical settings.

 Starting in August 2019, our first group of students will be taking part in this innovative patient-centred clinical placement, known as a Longitudinal Integrated Clerkship (LIC).

-The LIC allows you to follow patients longitudinally over time, seeing patients through all phases of diagnosis and treatment as they navigate different aspects of their care, including GP surgeries, hospitals and community settings.
+The LIC, currently in its pilot year, allows you to follow patients longitudinally over time, seeing patients through all phases of diagnosis and treatment as they navigate different aspects of their care, including GP surgeries, hospitals and community settings.

 This continuity in patient interaction allows you to become truly involved in the patient journey and build long-term rapport, to the benefit of both yourself and patients alike.

 You will become part of a multidisciplinary team, developing teamwork skills crucial to being a doctor.
 This experience enhances your clinical learning and understanding of other roles within each healthcare team.

 LIC Blog: Behind the scenes of life on clinical placement

 Wondering what it is really like to be taking part in the LIC?
 Our students share their experiences and their journey throughout the year in our LIC Blog.